 Canada’s Criminal Code requires persons who have been convicted of a sex offence in another country and released by that country to provide the following information to local police services within seven days of arriving in Canada: their name; date of birth; gender; address in Canada; and the conviction/offence.
 They must also communicate any change in address to police services within seven days.
 These individuals must report this information so that the attorney general or minister of justice of the province/territory can make a decision regarding their inclusion in the National Sex Offender Registry and compliance with the Sex Offender Information Registration Act.
 Persons failing to report are subject to criminal prosecution.
-Further information on the National Sex Offender Registry is available from Public Safety Canada or the Royal Canadian Mounted Police.
+Further information on the National Sex Offender Registry is available from the Royal Canadian Mounted Police.

 Children often travel abroad as part of school trips or educational exchange programs.
 Things can go wrong.
 Canada's consular representatives are available worldwide to help in situations where your child has voiced a complaint regarding sexual abuse while in a foreign country.

 In the event of a sexual assault by one Canadian against another Canadian, consular officials are available to put you in touch with law enforcement authorities to determine whether Canadian Criminal Code provisions apply.
 In other cases of possible sexual assault, or any other difficult or traumatic incidents involving your child in a foreign country, Canadian consular representatives can assist by:

 - checking on the welfare of your child;

 - facilitating contact with the relevant authorities;